dhanifudin/kubernetes-lab/README.md

   kubectl delete pod hello-app-7464b66999-xs86r
   ```

-- The Pod with name `hello-app-7464b66999-xs86r` will be Terminated and replace
+- The Pod with name `hello-app-7464b66999-xs86r` will be terminated and replaced
   with new Pod.
 This automated recovery is often referred to as self-healing.

 - Scale down from 3 replica into 2 replica